cppitems/cppitems/items/015/item.md

 Note: Observing the above, iterators can be though of as a "generalization of pointer arithmetic" for situations where the underlying implementation does not map to a plain array or other logic ("visit only active values") is desired.

 > How would we have to adopt `Widget` and `IteratorActive` above to also work with a range-based for-loop?
+> - only the member function names to obtain the begin and end iterators have to be adopted (`begin_active` -> `begin` , `end_active` -> `end`)
 ## Stdlib iterators, containers, and algorithms

 > Is considering further iterators for `Widget` above, which cover use cases like the following a good idea?
-> - "visit all active values in reverse order",
+> - "visit all active values in reverse order": yes, why not.
-> - "visit all inactive values", and
+> - "visit all inactive values": yes, why not, can use the sample implementation as "visit all active values"
-> - "visit all active values in ascending order"
+> - "visit all active values in ascending order": bad idea, sorting would require a not-so-lightweight iterator as `Widget` is not easily support "sorted access"
+>   - better approach for "sorted access": create a sorted instance of `Widget` and use "visit all active"
+>   - alternative: change underlying data structure if sorted access is the dominant use case

+Considering the thoughs above, it becomes clear why the standard library separated functionality into:
+- containers (provide access to iterators they support, i.e., iterators of a certain category)
+- algorithms (using iterators exclusively, no direct coupling to data structures/containers)

+In the following we will look at the iterator categories and and their relation to algorithms in the standard library.

 ### Iterator categories